emoncms/emoncms/readme.md

 Emoncms is designed and tested to run on either Ubuntu Linux (Local, Dedicated machine or VPS) or RaspberryPi OS.
 It should work on other Debian Linux systems though we dont test or provide documentation for installation on these.

 We do not recommend and are unable to support installation on shared hosting or XAMPP servers, shared hosting in particular has no or limited capabilities for running some of the scripts used by emoncms.
-There is now a large choice of low cost miniature Linux VPS hosting solutions that provide a much better installation environment for similar cost.
+There is now a large choice of low cost miniature Linux VPS hosting solutions that provide a much better installation environment at similar cost.

 Recommended: